isomerpages/moe-kentridgesec/_school-information/Direct School Admission 2025/Application Procedure.md

 **Instructions**

 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
 The application is free-of-charge and will be open from 7 May 2025, 11am to 3
 Jun 2025, 3pm.
-For more details, please refer to, please refer to [MOE website](https://www.moe.gov.sg/secondary/dsa).
+For more details, please refer to, please refer to&nbsp;[MOE website](https://www.moe.gov.sg/secondary/dsa).

 **DSA-Sec Candidates Not Studying in MOE Mainstream Schools**

 1\.
 Candidates are to obtain a Registration Number (RGxxxxxxx) from MOE Customer Service Centre upon the start of the DSA Exercise.
 Registration number must be submitted before applications can be processed.
-For more details, please refer to [MOE website](https://go.gov.sg/nmsdsa-sec-application).
+For more details, please refer to&nbsp;[MOE website](https://go.gov.sg/nmsdsa-sec-application).

 2\.
 Candidates who are International Students (IS) may submit their DSA-Sec applications for consideration.
 They are to take part in the Admissions Exercise for International Students (AEIS).